 For your service on and after 1 April 2008, your pension will have built up year by year.
-At the end of each year (or part year) of service, an amount equal to 1/80th of your CSDB pensionable salary for that year will have been added to your pension.
-You will have also built up a lump sum benefit each year of (typically) three times the value of the pension.
+At the end of each year (or part year) of service, an amount equal to 1/60th of your (CSDB) pensionable pay for that year will have been added to your pension.